 With more experience under your belt, in most cases, you'll be able to handle more significant swings and take more risks.
 Of course, this doesn't mean going all-in every hand.
 But it does mean that you can start to loosen up a bit and play with a higher level of confidence.

-If you’re regularly finishing in the money or even winning tournaments, then you can afford to take more risks with your poker bankroll.
+If you’re regularly finishing in the money or even winning tournaments and live cash games, then you can afford to take more risks with your poker bankroll.
 For example, you might start playing games with higher buy-ins or try new game variants.
-The key is to keep growing your bankroll while still maintaining sensible limits on how much you’re willing to lose in a single session.
+The key is to keep growing the size of your bankroll while still maintaining sensible limits on how much you’re willing to lose in a single session.

 For example, If you’re playing in $1/$2 games and doing pretty good, then it could be time to up the ante and start playing in $2/$5 games.
-Of course, you don’t want to go too high too fast – but slowly increasing the stakes as your skills improve is a solid strategy.
+Of course, you don’t want to go too high too fast – but you can slowly move up in stakes as your skills keep improving.